jeffpar/lonedissent/_pages/advocates/top100/edwin_kneedler.md

 we will be double-checking his first 100 arguments to verify the accuracy of our list and will post an update if we learn anything new.

 Note: Since arguing for the 100th time, Mr Kneedler has since argued another case twice: [Sessions v.
 Dimaya](https://www.oyez.org/cases/2017/15-1498).
-It was first [argued](#2017-001) in the 2016 term, and then [reargued](#62754) in the 2017 term.
+It was first [argued](#2017-001) in the 2016 term and then reargued in the 2017 term.